 - providing services for a sports team by visiting the UK sporadically and infrequently

 - undertaking services for a short period of time in cases of a national emergency

-Although cases are considered on a case by case basis, if you use the services of a European qualified pharmacy professional to provide locum pharmacy services in the UK frequently and on a regular basis over a continuous period of time during the year when there is no longer a national emergency such as the COVID-19 emergency, then it is likely that this practice does not meet the criteria for being temporary and occasional and the European pharmacy professional would be required to make a full application for registration to join either part 1 of part 2 of the register as relevant.
+Although cases are considered on a case by case basis, if you use the services of a European qualified pharmacist to provide locum pharmacy services in the UK frequently and on a regular basis over a continuous period of time during the year when there is no longer a national emergency such as the COVID-19 emergency, then it is likely that this practice does not meet the criteria for being temporary and occasional and the European pharmacist would be required to make a full application for registration to join part 1 of the register.

 What does this mean to you as an employer?